larpchronicles/rules/chronicles-rulebook.md

 The target of a killing blow may refuse it, so long as they are capable of movement.
 Any killing blow is assumed to automatically be refused by a target capable of movement, unless explicitly accepted by the target.

 ## Magic Deliverance, Voice Radius, and Aether

-Rarely, one may encounter entities that are capable of delivering magic quicker than normal, skipping the incantation and abridging it to simply Magic followed by the spell name, for example, Magic Fear.
+Rarely, one may encounter entities that are capable of delivering magic quicker than normal, skipping the incantation and abridging it to simply magic followed by the spell name, for example, "Magic Fear."
 This is still an effective spell and needs to be reacted to as such.
 Casting via magic deliverance is still subject to all other casting requirements such as utilizing packets, finishing the call before throwing their packet, etc.  Magic deliverance does not grant immunity to the silence effect.

 Similarly, some entities may deliver a spell via "Voice Radius," at which time anyone who can hear the declared spell, whether enemy or ally, is subject to it as if they'd been struck by the spell directly.
 This ability does not require the caster to have a spell packet in hand.

 Finally, powerful creatures can sometimes deliver a spell as an Aether spell.
 If a player is struck by an Aether spell, no resistances can prevent the effect, and they are affected by it immediately.

 ## Physical Strikes
 Physical strikes are weapon delivered combat effects used by characters.
 A physical strike is delivered once using a weapon attack, and must strike the target character successfully without being blocked in order to be a successful attack.
 Physical strikes are considered used whether the attack was successful or not.
 Physical strikes that are blocked by shields or weapons, have been blocked and are considered unsuccessful attacks.
 Unsuccessful physical strikes and physical strikes that have been resisted can be regained by the character resting.
 Physical strike effects are not magical in nature; therefore, they cannot be removed by the Dispel Magic spell or any removal skill that is limited to effects of magical origin only.

 ## Shields
 The maximum surface area of a shield is 720 square inches.
 The longest dimension a shield may have is 36".

 As long as the character has either hand on a shield, any physical type attack that comes into contact with the shield is considered effectively blocked.